Review: Soft Serve

 Using git-lfs requires a few more setup steps.

 And of course, as this is cli-only, that'll put some people off.
-That said, for most projects this might help with quality control.
+That said, this can help the audience self-select.